jennyd77/WorkSiteSafety/README.md

 Amazon Sagemaker notebook, image files, Lambda function for performing inference on DeepLens

 ## Overview
-This project is aimed to demonstrate the art of the possible for worksite safety.
+This project is aimed to demonstrate the art of the possible for worksite safety.<br/>
 Given what has been produced as a learning activity for one person with a couple of thousand images, imagine what is possible for a dedicated team!

 ## Algorithm